ghi-electronics/Documentation/software/due-script/due-script.md

 $return
 ```

-The subroutine can then be called by its name with **()**.
-Note how this can be done externally from any system with access to the DUE interface, like Python.
+The subroutine can then be called by its name followed by `()`.

 ```basic
 Mine()
 ```

+ Note how a subroutine can be done externally from Immediate Mode.
+This allows for extending DUE Scripts with new commands that can then later be called from immediate mode and in turn be called from a high level language, like Python.

 > [!TIP]
 > DUE variables are global and any changes inside subroutines will affect variable values outside those subroutines.

 Recorded DUE Scripts are executed immediately on power up (the run command is issued internally).
-If the user doesn't want any of the code to run, they can start the program with the **End** statement.
+If the user doesn't want any of the code to run, they can start the program with the `End` statement.

 ---

 ## Combining Commands
 Multiple commands can be combined on a single line.
 This is especially useful when using immediate mode where a single line is required.
-To use multiple command, a **:** symbol is used.
+To use multiple command, a `:` symbol is used.

 This is an example of a for loop in a single line